 As a Beachbody coach, you are the brand.
 Not Beachbody.
 If you lead with selling the product, you are going to fail – and I see many coaches doing this.
 Their blogs come across as a big advertisement for the products, their newsfeed is filled with product placement.
 They don’t bring any value to the table to really help their challengers.
 Not cool.
 Hide, delete, unfriend.

-Let’s start with you Facebook photo.
+Let’s start with your a Facebook photo.
 In many cases, this will be someone’s first impression of you.

 - DO: Use a brightly-lit, flattering image of yourself